-The Hampden-Sydney Computing Center provides various services from software and hardware computer support, wireless and/or wired network connections, cable television, telephones, and campus ID cards.
+The Hampden-Sydney Computing Center provides various services from software and hardware computer support, wireless and/or wired network connections, and cable television.
 We offer software and hardware support, troubleshooting, and repair for most computer systems including PCs and Macs at no cost.
 The Hampden-Sydney Computing Center is Dell certified to provide onsite hardware warranty repairs.
 Hardware repairs for other manufacturers and out of warranty systems are available on a case by case basis for both PCs and Macs.
-The Computing Center provides instructions for installing Microsoft Office 365 and anti-virus software.
-This software is available at no cost to students.
-For information on purchasing a computer, you may go to the Computing Center website (www.hsc.edu/ computing-center) for recommended configurations.
-If you have other technology related questions, call the Computing Center Helpdesk at (434) 223-6911 or (434) 223-6373.
+The Computing Center provides instructions for installing Microsoft Office 365 and is available at no cost to students.
+For information on purchasing a computer, you may go to the Computing Center website [www.hsc.edu/computing-center] for recommended configurations.
+If you have other technology related questions, call the Computing Center Helpdesk at [434] 223-6911 or [434] 223-6373.